-Medical records are used as the primarily source that will be considered when determining if you are eligible for benefits.
-A lengthy appeals process may be required if you initial application is denied, and it could take several months to start receiving benefits.
-To keep the process as smooth as possible, it is recommended that you hire a social security disability attorney to represent you.
+Medical records are used as the primary documents that will be considered when determining if you are eligible for benefits.
+A lengthy appeals process may be required if your initial application is denied, and it could take several months to start receiving benefits.
+To ensure the process goes as smoothly as possible, you should hire a social security disability attorney to represent you.

 The difficult and lengthy process of applying for benefits involves understanding complicated technical terms, satisfying the requirements and providing adequate proof of your disability.
 We do not recommend that applicants go through the process alone.
 You can hire a social security disability attorney, who has already worked on cases like yours, to ensure that you have someone handling your case who knows how to navigate the process.

 A social security disability attorney has many responsibilities during the application process.
 These include working with your medical provider to gather the information needed to prove disability, assisting you with navigating through the application and filing paperwork that must be submitted for you to be considered for benefits.
 If you have questions about the social security disability application process, your attorney will be available and capable of answering them.